The Last of Us season 2 is already confirmedJan 27 | 2 min read

 Jed Mercurio’s enormously successful police corruption series is known for its stand-out performances, not just from its main cast of Martin Compston, Vicky McClure and Adrian Dunbar, but also from each series' guest stars.

 Keeley is in good company, joining the ranks of Lennie James, Thandie Newton and Stephen Graham as a series guest star on Line of Duty.
-Critics labelled her performance one of the best of 2014.
+Critics labelled her performance in the second series of the show as one of the best of 2014.

 Viewers were kept guessing at whether her character Lindsay Denton was really being bullied at work as a detective, or if she was scheming against the force all along.

-She returned for another series of the show and as ever in Line of Duty, was part of a string of twists and turns that were thoroughly unpredictable.
+She returned in series 3 of the show and, as ever in Line of Duty, was part of a string of twists and turns that were thoroughly unpredictable.

-Seasons 1 to 5 of Line of Duty are available on BBC iPlayer.
-Seasons 1 to 4 are on Netflix.
+All six seasons of Line of Duty are available on BBC iPlayer.

 The Casual Vacancy - Samantha Mollison (2015)